 3T Multi-Parametric MRI – BlueLaser™ Guided Focal Laser Ablation

-The Sperling Prostate Center in New York and Florida offers our proprietary 3T Multi-Parametric MRI – BlueLaser™ Protocol Guided Focal Laser Ablation using the most powerful laser available for FLA of the prostate.
+The Sperling Prostate Center in Florida offers our proprietary 3T Multi-Parametric MRI – BlueLaser™ Protocol Guided Focal Laser Ablation using the most powerful laser available for FLA of the prostate.

 Our advanced, minimally invasive procedure is designed to target and destroy the prostate tumor while sparing the remaining healthy tissue.
 Our goal is to control the disease while avoiding collateral damage to sensitive structures.
 This means a rapid return to baseline urinary and sexual function.
 In short, our Focal Laser Ablation done by internationally recognized expert Dr. Dan Sperling offers minimal-to-no side effects in order to maintain high quality of life after treatment.

 Additionally, the BlueLaser™ Focal Laser Ablation prostate cancer treatment, offers an important “safety net,” should additional tumors be discovered or new ones develop down the road.
 Not only can laser ablation be repeated, but it also preserves the ability to re-treat with other modalities, including surgery and radiation if necessary.